Debs Garms: Career

-In 1936, Garms was drafted by the Boston Bees from the Browns in the rule 5 draft.
+In 1936, Garms was drafted by the Boston Bees from the Browns in the rule 5 draft despite initially targeting Whit Wyatt.
 In 1938, Bees' manager Casey Stengel platooned Garms with Joe Stripp.
 After three seasons with the Bees, Garms was purchased by the Pittsburgh Pirates.
 In 1940, his first year with the Pirates, Garms won the National League batting title despite serving as a platoon player, recording only 358 at-bats in 103 games.
 Despite the fact that many complained at the low batting averages in 1940 compared to past years, most assumed that 400 at-bats were needed to be eligible for a batting title.
 In September 1940, league president Ford Frick stated, "The batting title is simply unofficial and never has been subject for league legislation."
 Frick's spokesman said, "he thought 100 games would be a sufficient prerequisite for the championship."

 After the season, the league's decision to make Garms the champion remained controversial, particularly for Chicago Cubs fans, who believed that Stan Hack was the rightful winner.
 In December 1941, Garms was purchased by the St. Louis Cardinals, with whom Garms played the last three seasons of his career after playing the 1942 season in the minor leagues.

 In 12 seasons and 1,010 games, Garms hit .293 (910 for 3111) with 438 runs scored, 141 doubles, 39 triples, 17 home runs, 328 RBI, 288 walks, .355 on-base percentage, and a .379 slugging percentage.
 He appeared in the 1943 World Series and 1944 World Series, and was hitless in seven at-bats.
 Garms made the last out of the 1943 World Series when he grounded out to New York Yankees second baseman Joe Gordon in Game 5.

 After baseball

 After Garms retired, he purchased a ranch in Glen Rose, Texas.
 Garms lived at the ranch until the 1950s, when the severe Texas drought forced him to sell the ranch and move into town in 1959, where he worked as foreman for a lime quarry operation, and eventually served on the school board for Glen Rose Independent School District.
-Garms was diagnosed with Alzheimer's disease in the 1980s, and died on December 16, 1984.
-In 2004, Garms was inducted into the Texas Baseball Hall of Fame.
+Garms was diagnosed with Alzheimer's disease in the 1980s, and died at Glen Rose Hospital on December 16, 1984.
+On November 12, 2004, Garms was inducted into the Texas Baseball Hall of Fame alongside Kenny Rogers, Rube Foster, Craig Biggio, Jeff Bagwell, Bill Brown and Jim Gilligan at the J.W.
+Marriott Hotel in Houston.
+No one represented Garms at the ceremony, with officials failing to find a relative to accept the plaque on his behalf.
+After the ceremony, officials found his son, David, living in Richardson, Texas and the Hall of Fame officials would make a trip to his house on December 15 to present the plaque.